negative-light-media/www.negative-light.com/CONTRIBUTING.md

 - Merge all of your changes into `add-contributors-and-teams-pages`
 - Finally make a pull request for your branch.

-If there is a lager set of features being made it may be easier to work from one of our `working` branches.
+If there is a larger set of features being made it may be easier to work from one of our `working` branches.
 These will always be `*-working`.

 ### Prerequisites

-Before you make any pull requests into this repository you MUST create an issue that prescribes the change you want to see made.
+Before you make any pull requests into this repository you MUST address a existing issue or create your own that prescribes the change you want to see made.

 ## Review Process

 The Review Process goes as follows:

 - For pushes into development @Negative-light, @crazysmile11012 or @DanPace725 can review these changes
-- For pushes into main @Negative-light can review these.
+- For pushes into main only @Negative-light can review these.

 For now we do not have a build check procedure but that may be added in the future.